Geisha Show In Kyoto

 Five Hanamachi Holding a Geisha Dance Show in Kyoto, Especially around Gion

 When the cherry blossoms are blooming in April, Miyako Odori is held.
-Miyako Odori is continuing for 144 years, and it is not too much to say it is one of the best Geisha and Geisha performances in Kyoto.
-There are many programs during the show; such as dances expressing about the cherry blossoms.
+Miyako Odori has been in existance for 144 years, and it is by far one of the best Geisha performances in Kyoto.
+There are many programs during the show, such as dances expressing the feeling of the cherry blossom.
 Miyako Odori is held at Gion Kobu Kaburenjo and it is on Hanamikoji street.
-When visiting Miyako Odori, wandering around Hanamikoji street and watching the tea houses (where the Geisha and Geisha works) might be a nice chance to feel the history in Kyoto.
+When visiting Miyako Odori, wandering around Hanamikoji street and watching the tea houses (where the Geisha and Maiko work) might be a nice chance to experience the history and culture in Kyoto.

-Kyo Odori is a beautiful performance by Geisha during Spring, held at the same time as the Miyako Odori, held every year in Kyoto since 1950.
+Kyo Odori is a beautiful performance by Geisha during Spring, held at the same time as the Miyako Odori and has been an annual event in Kyoto since 1950.
 Both Kyo Odori and Miyako Odori are for the local area – Kyo Odori is in Miyagawa-cho and Miyako Odori is in Gion Kobu.
 Each show has different dances and songs, all related to the area.

 Kyo Odori is held at Miyagawa-cho Kaburenjo Theatre, which is not very big, so you are close enough to be able to see the Geisha’s faces.